-Creating a USP begins with conducting thorough market research and analysing the opportunities that your competitors aren't currently exploiting.
+Creating a USP begins with conducting comprehensive market research and analysing the opportunities that your competitors aren't currently exploiting.
 It then involves identifying what it is that differentiates you in the market.

 The point of differentiation can be anything - from the lowest cost to the highest quality, exceptional customer service or a new, one-of-a-kind, product or service.

 Your USP will be entirely unique to your business.
 The key thing is that it explains to customers what makes your business a better choice and why they should choose you over a competing business.